How to design a multi-stage tournament when some results are carried over?: Introduction

+The mathematical framework for multi-stage tournaments somewhat overlaps with the models of \citet{Csato2020c} and \citet{Csato2020d}.
+But both works investigate the problem of qualification systems where some teams playing in different groups should be compared, and they do not deal with the next stage of the tournament and do not consider the possibility of carrying over some points at all.
+The type of sports tournaments analysed here is completely new in the literature discussing incentive (in)compatibility.
+Unfortunately, contrary to \citet{DagaevSonin2018} and \citet{Csato2020c}, no straightforward strategy-proof mechanism can be found for the original format of tournaments with multiple group stages and carried over results.
+Thus alternative incentive compatible solutions should be proposed and investigated by Monte-Carlo simulations.
+The simulation methodology is imported from \citet{Csato2021b}, a paper that aims only to compare certain tournament designs without addressing incentive compatibility.

 The rest of the paper proceeds as follows.
-Section~\ref{Sec2} brings an example from handball, which may be even more serious than the football match Barbados vs Grenada as an unfair behaviour of a team could led to the elimination of a third team.
+Section~\ref{Sec2} brings an example from handball, where the unfair behaviour of a team could lead to the elimination of a third team.
 Section~\ref{Sec3} builds a theoretical model to prove that a standard tournament with multiple group stages violates strategy-proofness.
-Section~\ref{Sec4} lists some recent sports tournaments applying this design.
-In Section~\ref{Sec5}, we provide two incentive compatible mechanisms for organising these tournaments and explore their characteristics with respect to selective ability and competitive balance via simulations.
-Finally, Section~\ref{Sec6} concludes.
+Section~\ref{Sec4} proposes a family of incentive compatible mechanisms for organising these tournaments and explores their characteristics with respect to selective ability and competitive balance via Monte-Carlo simulations.
+Finally, Section~\ref{Sec5} concludes.